Waverton school and schoolmaster's house: House

 The house is connected to the school by a single-storey passage.
 It has two storeys; the lower storey is constructed in orange brick on a stone plinth, and the upper storey is timber-framed.
 The roof is in red tiles and there are two chimneys.
 The main (west) front of the house has three bays.
 The doorway is in the central bay; over this is an oriel window supported by wooden columns under a gable.
 To the left of the door is a five-light mullioned window.
 A pair of small outbuildings with hipped roofs are attached to the left side of the house.
 The south aspect of the house has a canted window in the lower storey under a jettied timber-framed upper storey supported on wooden brackets.
 The upper storey contains a four-light casement window with a date inscribed in the beam above it.

 Critique

 Douglas designed schools for other estate villages, including Aldford, Dodleston and Eccleston.
-Like Eccleston school, Waverton school is built in close proximity to the schoolmaster's house.
+Like Eccleston school, Waverton school is built close to the schoolmaster's house.
 In each case the buildings are contrasted, the house being partly half-timbered while the school is constructed entirely in stone.
 Douglas' biographer Edward Hubbard considers that these two schools "are outstanding among Douglas' village schools".